gomorpheus/morpheus-docs/installation/database/aurora/aurora-5.7.rst

 #.
 Once the Securit group is crearted, navigate to the ``RDS`` section by searching at the top
 #.
 Click the ``Subnet groups`` link on the left side
 #.
 Click the ``Create DB subnet group`` button

-    #.
-Ensure the subnet group contains two AZs at a minimum, to be highly available
+    * Ensure the subnet group contains two AZs at a minimum, to be highly available
-    #.
-You will need a subnet created in each AZ under the same VPC, if not already available
+    * You will need a subnet created in each AZ under the same VPC, if not already available

 #.
 Click the ``Databases`` link on the left side
 #.
 Click the ``Create New Database`` button
 #.
 Ensure the following settings are chosen for the database:

-    .. list-table:: Title
+    .. list-table:: ** Minimum Required Database Settings**
         :header-rows: 1

         * - Setting